-109. Where the contract is expected to exceed the Level 3 Threshold the CFO (PCC) in consultation with the CFO (CC) will be requested to consider whether security should be obtained and, if so, the nature and amount.
+112. Where the contract is expected to exceed the Level 3 Threshold the Chief Executive or the CFO (PCC) will be requested to consider whether security should be obtained and, if so, the nature and amount.
 This may take the form of a performance guarantee bond, a parent company or bank guarantee or occasionally a deposit of money.
-This provision shall not however prevent the taking of such guarantees for contracts of a lesser value where the CFO (PCC) may consider it appropriate to do so.
+This provision shall not however prevent the taking of such guarantees for contracts of a lesser value where the Chief Executive or the CFO (PCC) may consider it appropriate to do so.